History of the metre: International prototype metre

-In 1889 the General Conference on Weights and Measures met at Sèvres, the seat of the International Bureau.
-It performed the first great deed dictated by the motto inscribed in the pediment of the splendid edifice that is the metric system: "A tous les temps, a tous les peuples" (For all times, to all peoples); and this deed consisted in the approval and distribution, among the governments of the states supporting the Metre Convention, of prototype standards of hitherto unknown precision intended to propagate the metric unit throughout the whole world.

-For metrology the matter of expansibility was fundamental; as a matter of fact the temperature measuring error related to the length measurement in proportion to the expansibility of the standard and the constantly renewed efforts of metrologists to protect their measuring instruments against the interfering influence of temperature revealed clearly the importance they attached to the expansion-induced errors.
-It was common knowledge, for instance, that effective measurements were possible only inside a building, the rooms of which were well protected against the changes in outside temperature, and the very presence of the observer created an interference against which it was often necessary to take strict precautions.
-Thus, the Contracting States also received a collection of thermometers whose accuracy made it possible to ensure that of length measurements.
-The international prototype would also be a "line standard"; that is, the metre was defined as the distance between two lines marked on the bar, so avoiding the wear problems of end standards.
+In the late nineteenth century, a new international standard metre, called a "prototype", was made along with copies to serve as national standards.
+It was a "line standard": the metre was defined as the distance between two lines marked on the bar, to make any wear at the ends irrelevant.
+When replacing British standard measurements after the burning of parliament, William Simms inaugurated the principle, which inspired Henri Tresca, of marking lines indicating the length of the unit on the neutral plane of the standard.

-The construction of the international prototype metre and the copies which were the national standards was at the limits of the technology of the time.
-The bars were made of a special alloy, 90% platinum and 10% iridium, which was significantly harder than pure platinum, and have a special X-shaped cross section (a "Tresca section", named after French engineer Henri Tresca) to minimise the effects of torsional strain during length comparisons.
+The construction was at the limits of technology.
+The bars were made of a special alloy, 90% platinum and 10% iridium, significantly harder than pure platinum, and have a special X-shaped cross section (a "Tresca section", named after French engineer Henri Tresca) to minimise the effects of torsional strain during length comparisons.
 The first castings proved unsatisfactory, and the job was given to the London firm of Johnson Matthey who succeeded in producing thirty bars to the required specification.
-One of these, No. 6, was determined to be identical in length to the mètre des Archives, and was consecrated as the international prototype metre at the first meeting of the CGPM in 1889.
+One of these, No. 6, was determined to be identical in length to the mètre des Archives, and was designated the international prototype metre at the first meeting of the CGPM in 1889.
 The other bars, duly calibrated against the international prototype, were distributed to the signatory nations of the Metre Convention for use as national standards.
 For example, the United States received No. 27 with a calibrated length of 0.9999984 m ± 0.2 μm (1.6 μm short of the international prototype).

+As bar lengths vary with temperature, precise measurements required known and stable temperatures and could even be affected by a scientist's body heat, so standard metres were provided with precise thermometers.